Central Congolian Tropical Forests bioregion

 - 3Protection Level

-The Central Congolian bioregion, located in the equatorial Afrotropics, is in the Cuvette Centrale region of the Congo Basin, south of the Congo River.
+The Central Congolian Tropical Forests bioregion, located in the Equatorial Afrotropics, is in the Cuvette Centrale region of the Congo Basin, south of the Congo River.
 It consists of dense wet forests and swamps, storing enormous amounts of carbon and harboring diverse wildlife, including lowland gorillas and the endemic peafowl.
 It is made up of three ecoregions -- Western Congolian Swamp Forests , Eastern Congolian Swamp Forests , Central Congolian Lowland Forests -- totaling nearly 64 million hectares.
 It contains the Salonga National Park, one of the largest protected areas in the world.

 One Earth is dedicated to mobilizing philanthropic capital to protect the ecosystems and peoples of the Afrotropics.
 Visit the Project Marketplace to explore projects in this realm that need your support.
 Learn more about each of the Central Congolian Tropical Forests ecoregions below.

 The Global Safety Net (GSN) is the first global-scale analysis of land areas requiring protection to solve the twin crises of biodiversity loss and climate change, upholding and strengthening Indigenous land rights.Explore The GSN